 If your enquiry is about the Public Health recruitment process, please email firstname.lastname@example.org.

 Sample Test Introductions

-This stage involves 3 assessments, plus a 5 minutes tutorial and a 10 minute evaluation form which you will be asked to complete to help us monitor and evaluate the tests.
+This stage involves 3 assessments, plus a 5 minutes tutorial and a 10-minute evaluation form (survey) which you will be asked to complete to help us monitor and evaluate the tests.

 The types of assessments we use are psychometric tests.
 These are a way of assessing a person’s ability in a measured and structured way.
 Psychometric tests are used as part of the selection process, as research indicates that recruitment processes which incorporate psychometric assessment are significantly more effective in identifying high performing applicants than interviewing alone.
 We use these tests as they accurately assess areas of the Public Health Person Specification which cannot easily be assessed in other ways.

 - Watson – Glaser Critical Thinking Appraisal lasting 30 minutes (40 questions)

 - RANRA – Rust Advanced Numerical Reasoning Appraisal lasting 40 minutes (32 questions)